rmkcodingclub/AmazonProblems/README.md

 4.How do you convert a decimal number to its hexa-decimal equivalent.Give a C code to do the same.

-4. How do you convert a decimal number to its hexa-decimal equivalent.Give a C code to do the same.

-5. Given an array all of whose elements are positive numbers, find the maximum sum of a subsequence with the constraint that no 2 numbers in the sequence should be adjacent in the array.
+5.Given an array all of whose elements are positive numbers, find the maximum sum of a subsequence with the constraint that no 2 numbers in the sequence should be adjacent in the array.
 Eg.
 i) 3 2 7 10 should return 13 (sum of 3 and 10)
 ii) 3 2 5 10 7 should return 15 (sum of 3, 5 and 7)

-6. Given a Binary Search Tree, write a program to print the kth smallest element without using any static/global variable.
+6.Given a Binary Search Tree, write a program to print the kth smallest element without using any static/global variable.
 You can pass the value k to any function also.